mikaeelkhalid/react-deployment-cicd-aws-cdk/README.md

 # React Deployment CI/CD with AWS CDK 🚀

 This project sets up a Continuous Integration/Continuous Deployment (CI/CD) pipeline for deploying a React application to AWS S3 and CloudFront using AWS CDK (Cloud Development Kit).
-It allows you to automatically build, test, and deploy your React app based on different environments (development and production) with custom configurations.
+It allows you to automatically build, and deploy your React app based on different environments (development and production) with custom configurations.

 ## Table of Contents 📚